Brown, Patchy Skin

 What is Melasma?

-Melasma consists of tan to brown patches that occur primarily on the forehead, temples, cheeks and the upper lip.
-Unlike sun spots, age spots, and freckles, patches of melasma tend to be large and symmetrical which means you’ll experience similar pigmentation on both sides of your face.
+Melasma consists of tan to brown patches that occur primarily on the forehead, temples, cheeks and upper lip.
+Unlike sunspots, age spots, and freckles, patches of melasma tend to be large and symmetrical which means you’ll experience similar pigmentation on both sides of your face.

 What Causes Melasma?

 Aside from hormones, sun exposure can stimulate melasma.
 It is crucial to avoid direct sunlight or no matter what the treatment is or how good it is, the melasma will reappear.
 Applying a natural, chemical-free, mineral sunscreen such as Elta MD will help protect against these damaging UV rays.
-Not just only the sun but basically if you feel warmth on your skin, it can stimulate the melasma.
-Hot yoga, saunas, steam rooms, cooking with a hot oven, that can all trigger it.
-Any exposure to heat including laser treatments can make melasma worse.
-Infrared beds and infrared saunas, they also create heat.
+Not just only the sun but basically if you feel the warmth on your skin, it can stimulate melasma.
+Hot yoga, saunas, steam rooms, cooking over a hot oven, that can all trigger it.
+Any exposure to heat including IPL laser treatments can make melasma worse.
+Only specific short-pulsed, Q-switched, Nd: YAG lasers such as the Cynosure Revlite are safe and effective to treat the complex pigmentation of Melasma.

-Melasma has also been linked to thyroid dysfunction and vitamin deficiencies attributed to low levels of vitamin B-9 (folic acid) and B-12 (cobalamin), zinc and iron.
-Always a good idea to check with your doctor and correct any defficiences that may be an underlying cause for melasma and other various skin conditions.
+Daily supplements are essential for treating Melasma.
+Always a good idea to check with your doctor and correct any deficiencies that may be an underlying cause for melasma and other various skin conditions.

 Recommended Skincare Product